x-cellent/kubernetes-cluster-demo/README.md

 Regarding the management and access of data and computing resources in any regulated enterprise, there are security concerns and rules one has to take into account for data protection and ownership.
 Thus, using the public cloud isn't appropriate for all workloads.
 As a result, identifying an enterprise-ready stack for our own datacenter, as well as creating cloud native digital competency criteria are key tasks we ought to tackle for regulated enterprises.

 Besides, Metal-stack is a piece of open source software that provides an API for provisioning and managing physical servers in a data center.
-We refer to this product as Metal-as-a-Service (MaaS) or bare metal cloud.
-It is also known as an IaaS provider for bare metal focused on creating on-premise Kubernetes clusters.
+We refer to this product as Metal-as-a-Service (MaaS) or bare metal cloud, which is also known as an IaaS provider for bare metal focused on creating on-premise Kubernetes clusters.

 Key advantages of using kubernetes on bare-metal servers:
 - Performance & predictability